Hiker found dead on Snow Lake trail after apparent slip, fall off cliff

 When the family still hadn’t heard from the man by Tuesday, a sheriff’s detective checked the trailhead of the popular Snow Lake hike and found his car.

 Searchers found the man’s body around 11 a.m.
 Wednesday at the bottom of a 300-foot cliff, Abbott said.
-The man appears to have slipped and fallen, he said.
+The man appears to have slipped and fell, he said.

 The King County Medical Examiner’s Office will identify the man and perform an autopsy.